-Avalon has conducted extensive baseline studies at the Nechalacho Project, including studying waterfowl, fish, aquatic mammals, birds, vegetation and endangered plant species; ground water and surface water chemistry in the lakes of the area, including aquatic biology; and analyzing the terrain and collecting meteorological data.
-An impact assessment study concluded that no adverse environmental impacts from the Nechalacho Project are anticipated.
+Avalon has conducted extensive baseline studies at the Nechalacho property, including studying waterfowl, fish, aquatic mammals, birds, vegetation and endangered plant species; ground water and surface water chemistry in the lakes of the area, including aquatic biology; and analyzing the terrain and collecting meteorological data.
+An impact assessment study concluded that no adverse environmental impacts are anticipated.

 Avalon was not aware of any regulated limits for rare earth elements in discharged water, such as those in place for commonly mined elements like nickel and copper.
 To address this gap, Avalon has assisted in the development of Canadian Council of Ministers of the Environment (“CCME”) guidelines for all the REE although they are not known to be toxic to aquatic life or humans at any level of concentration.

-In consultation with communities of interest, Avalon has prepared prioritized environmental management plans and is advancing additional plans as part of this process and in preparation construction and operations.
+In consultation with communities of interest, Avalon has prepared prioritized environmental management plans.

 Nechalacho Permitting Timeline of Events: